markyu0401/Deserialization-Attack/lesson.md

 ### Demonstration
 We will start by first adding the Deserialization Attack application:

 ![add_app](https://github.com/markyu0401/Deserialization-Attack/assets/60618569/16e609c9-5446-4c6c-b70a-c7885dff74d9)
 Next, click the View link to go to the application-specific page and start the application containers:

 ![start](https://github.com/markyu0401/Deserialization-Attack/assets/60618569/5d192067-3366-4c4e-ae9e-106f158a6288)
 Once all the containers have started, launch the hacker and victim’s web interfaces in separate browser tabs by clicking the icon next to the container’s name:

+Click the icon next to deserialization to access the VNC session

+Open the terminal and Enter the command "apt update -y && apt upgrade -y && apt install gobuster -y" to install a tool called gobuster.